St Monans: History

+According to author Leonard Low, an account written for Mary Queen of Scots indicates that in 1548 a significant battle occurred a short distance from St Monans church.
+The Scottish army, pulling away from losses in Musselburgh and Edinburgh, turned to fight, and defeat, the invading English army at St Monans.
+All other written records of this battle appear to have been lost when Oliver Cromwell ordered all Scottish records be shipped to the Tower of London, and several barrels filled with documents were lost at sea en route.

 Harbour

 As with many of the East Neuk villages the harbour began as a simple natural inlet protected by natural rock outcrops.
 The first structures were the slipways for launching small boats.
 The first mention of a manmade harbour is in 1649 (west of the existing harbour).
 The east pier dates from 1865 and was designed by David Stevenson and Thomas Stevenson.
 The west pier was created in 1902 by their nephew Charles Alexander Stevenson who also deepened the harbour to take larger vessels.
 Plans for various stages in the Stevenson's development of the harbour are available on the National Library of Scotland website.